 If you have a medical condition that increases your risk of kidney disease you should seek medical care immediately.

 Your doctors will ask if you have high blood pressure, if you’ve taken a medication that might affect kidney function, if you’ve noticed changes in your urinary habits, and whether you have any family members who have kidney disease.

 Next, your doctor performs a physical exam, also checking for signs of problems with your heart or blood vessels, and conducts a neurological exam.
 Investigations that will be carried out will include:

 Blood tests- Kidney function tests look for the level of waste products, such as creatinine and urea, in your blood.

 Urine tests- Analyzing a sample of your urine may reveal abnormalities that point to chronic kidney failure and help identify the cause of chronic kidney disease.

 Imaging tests- Your doctor may use ultrasound to assess your kidneys’ structure and size.
 Other imaging tests may be used in some cases.

 Removing a sample of kidney tissue for testing- Your doctor may recommend a kidney biopsy to remove a sample of kidney tissue.
 Kidney biopsy is often done with local anesthesia using a long, thin needle that’s inserted through your skin and into your kidney.
 The biopsy sample is sent to a lab for testing to help determine what’s causing your kidney problem.

 To reduce your risk of developing kidney disease:

-If you enjoyed this article, feel free to leave a comment in the comment section and share this article with your family and friends using the links below.
+If you enjoyed this article, feel free to share this article with your family and friends using the social media links below.